spang-lab/FastqPuri/README.md

 ```

 Note that this call generates results in the docker container
-directory /tmp but also keeps them after closing the docker container
+directory `/tmp` but also keeps them after closing the docker container
 locally where the container was started.

-## Use a singularity container for FastqPuri
+## Use a singularity container to run FastqPuri

 Alternativly, we also provide a singularity container deduced from the
 docker implementation for container usage.
 If you have singularity